WCSCourses/Molecular_Approaches_Clinical_Microbiology_2024/modules/bioinformatics/Bioinformatics.md

 In this practical you will use PubMLST to analyse whole genome sequence (WGS) data from meningococci isolated in Africa.
 These data originate from 716 meningococci obtained 2011-2016 from 11 countries in the meningitis belt and were published in EBioMedicine in 2019 (2).

+Please note that you will need to sign up for a PubMLST account and register this with the *Neisseria* isolate database.
+See https://pubmlst.org/site-accounts.

 ### Navigating PubMLST
 Open a new browser window and type: https://pubmlst.org/neisseria